nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 <br>

-#### Today’s data
+### Today’s data

 Today, we will work with subsets of two different fastq files from each of three Atlantic silversides from the Therkildsen et al. 2019 and Wilder et al. 2020 papers.
-The libraries were prepared as described in Therkildsen and Palumbi 2017.
+The libraries were prepared as described in Therkildsen and Palumbi 2017 and sequenced with 125bp paired-end reads on an Illumina HiSeq instrument.
 There are two different fastq files because each of these individuals were sequenced in two different sequencing runs, to even out sequence coverage among individuals (as discussed in lecture).

 We will map these raw sequence files to the Atlantic silverside genome (Tigano et al. nearly submitted\!).
-To minimize computational time, we are just looking at a small snippet of chromosome 24 for all the exercises in this course.
+To minimize computational time, we are just looking at a small 2 Mb snippet of chromosome 24 for all the exercises in this course.

 <br>

 ## Initial preparation

-#### Make sure you’re up to speed on basic shell scripting
+#### 1\.
+Make sure you’re up to speed on basic shell scripting

 We’ll be working almost exclusively through the command line, so if you have not used shell scripting before or are getting rusty on it, it may